-A used DSLR that’s a few years old might well provide better value for money than a brand-new mid-range camera for the same price.
+A used DSLR that’s a few years old could well provide better value for money than a brand-new mid-range camera for the same price.
 But rapid advances in technology make it tough for new users to distinguish between real cut-price classics and dead-end dinosaurs when weighing up these factors.
 We’ve done the hard work for you by picking out the DSLRs that provide the best value on the second-hand market right now.

 How to choose the best used DSLR?